bonnee/eyes/README.md

 # eyes
-Cameras viewing utility
+## Cameras viewing utility

-# Warning: This software is under heavy developement
+### This is early stage software that surprisingly works
+It uses a tiling window manager ([qtile](https://github.com/qtile/qtile)) to display a matrix of video streams.
+This is just a script to open the streams in sequence.